EA31337/Strategy-Meta_Multi/README.md

 [![License][license-image]][license-link]
 [![Edit][gh-edit-badge]][gh-edit-link]

-Meta strategy which trades with multiple strategies at once.
+Multi meta strategy which trades with multiple strategies at once.

 It is like a mini EA.